BingHan0458/PU-GACNet/README.md

            |__...
     ```

     Since PU1K benchmark data is used, no data preprocessing operations are required.
-If you want to use your own data set,
-    you can refer to `data_preprocessing/prep_data` for data processing.
+If you want to use your own datasets, you can refer to `data_preprocessing/prep_data` for data processing.

-4. Train models
+4. Train the models:

    -  PU-GACNet
    ```shell
    python main.py --phase train --model pugac --upsampler edge-aware_nodeshuffle --k 20